codeforkjeff/dbt-sqlite/README.md

 SQLite is an embedded SQL database.
 It can be a good choice if your project meets some or all of these criteria:

-- you can store the database file on fast, local storage (not on a network drive)
+- you store the database file on fast, local storage (not on a network drive)
 - the amount of data is relatively small (GBs, not TBs)
 - you're a data team of one with no need to share access to a database